This is a guest post written by Lauri Carter, about her experience with dental anxiety.

 Why a year?

-At this time last year I lived in Zurich, Switzerland.
+At this time last year, I lived in Zurich, Switzerland.
 When I moved to Chicago in August 2014, I put finding a dentist on the backburner.
 Serious backburner.
-There are a multitude of things that one must arrange in a new city; cable television and internet service was the absolute FIRST after we secured housing.
+There is a multitude of things that one must arrange in a new city; cable television and internet service were the absolute FIRST after we secured housing.
 Then I needed to find doctors for my family.

 But not a dentist.